Table of Contents

 Risk Factors of the Patellofemoral Pain Syndrome

 - Age of The Person: PFPS is usually associated with young adults and adolescents.
-With older patients, arthritis is the common cause of knee-related conditions.
+Arthritis is the common cause of knee-related conditions in older people.

 - Some Types of Sports: Partaking in certain sports can also cause PFPS.
-Running sports, for example, can result in additional stress on the knees, particularly after one has recently increase their training level.
+Running sports, for example, can result in additional stress on the knees, particularly after one has recently increased training levels.

 Treatment of the Patellofemoral Pain Syndrome

 When a patient is diagnosed with PFPS, the treating physician usually faces a dilemma.
-As this is a diagnosis based on exclusion, should one go for surgical intervention or simple conservative management?
+Since this is a diagnosis based on exclusion, should one go for surgical intervention or simple conservative management?
 The answer to this question can be obtained from the current literature about the different treatment options for PFPS.
-The addition of a surgical intervention to the physiotherapy program was deemed not superior to physiotherapy or conservative therapy alone; therefore, it is not recommended to perform any surgery on the patient with PFPS.
+Recent research indicates that adding surgical intervention to the physiotherapy program does not achieve better outcomes than physiotherapy or conservative therapy alone; therefore, surgery is not recommended for patients with PFPS.

-Non-steroidal anti-inflammatory drugs are usually ineffective in the management of PFPS.
-Taping is helpful as it can prevent the lateral tracking of the patella.
-Taping should be combined with physiotherapy and rehabilitation.
-Patella braces might be useful in the management of PFPS, but more research is still needed.
-Patients with foot disorders in combination with PFPS might benefit from a foot orthosis in addition to taping and physiotherapy.
+Non-steroidal anti-inflammatory drugs are usually ineffective in managing PFPS.
+Taping is helpful since it can prevent lateral patellar tracking, but it should be combined with physiotherapy and rehabilitation.
+Patella braces might be useful for managing PFPS, but more research is needed.
+Patients with foot disorders, in combination with PFPS, might benefit from foot orthosis in addition to taping and physiotherapy.

-The only treatment that is proven to be very effective in the management of PFPS is strengthening exercises of the hip muscles, trunk stability, quadriceps, and hamstrings.
-This treatment is evidence-based and is also supported by our current understanding of the pathogenesis of PFPS.
+The only treatment that is proven very effective in managing PFPS is strengthening exercises for the hip muscles, trunk stability, quadriceps, and hamstrings.
+This treatment is evidence-based and supported by our current understanding of PFPS pathogenesis.

 Prognosis of the Patellofemoral Pain Syndrome

-Majority of patients respond well to suitable physiotherapy.
-Patients usually take many weeks to return to normal levels of functionality.
-Rehabilitation time is considerably longer with some cases.
-With all patients with PFPS, early physiotherapy plays a significant role in reducing recovery time.
+Most patients respond well to suitable physiotherapy.
+Patients usually require many weeks to return to normal levels of functionality, and rehabilitation time may be considerably longer in some cases.
+Early physiotherapy plays a significant role in reducing recovery time for all PFPS patients.